-The Dutch experimented with flavours and added spices to the meat.
-It was found by adding salt and spices to the meat and hanging it out to dry.
-Soon it became hard on the outside while capturing rich flavour on the inside.
-This allowed the biltong to be stored for a long time
+The Dutch experimented with flavours and added spices.
+It was found by adding salt and spices and hanging it out to dry.
+Soon it became hard on the outside while capturing rich flavour on the inside, allowing it to be stored for a long time.

 They experimented and dried sausages and found comparable results, and this created DroeWors another South African food sensation.

-You can make it at home, use a biltong making kit to make it quickly.
+You can make it at home, using a recipe with pre-made spices allows you to make it quickly.
 It takes four days drying time before it is ready.
-Make sure you think how you like it before you start, your options are wet, medium or dry, some fat or no fat.
+You can make it suit your taste, your options are wet, medium or dry, some fat or no fat.

 Most ‘red-blooded’ South Africans eat it wet with some fat.

-You can test to see if its ready by pressing on the dried meat with your forefinger.
+You can check to see if its ready by pressing on the surface with your forefinger.
 When it feels firm on the outside but slightly soft on the inside, then it is ‘medium’.

-Press the outside of the meat and it feels slightly moist, then it is ‘wet’.
+Press the on the surface, and it feels slightly moist, then it is ‘wet’.